 After leaving the law to focus full-time on the needs of her family, God opened the door for Karen to invest many of those same skills in Compassion’s cause, which spoke powerfully to her heart’s call to help alleviate the suffering and vulnerability of children living in poverty.
 Her more than 20-year tenure on Compassion’s board includes seven years as board chair.

-In 1988, she left the practice of law to be a full-time homemaker.
-Karen has taught at various conferences and retreats, as well as in Sunday school and Community Bible Study, and has been involved in various community activities.
-She and her husband, Jim have two adult children and reside in McLean, Virginia.
+Karen has also taught at various conferences and retreats, as well as in Sunday school and Community Bible Study, and she has been involved in various community activities.

 Karen and her husband live in California.
 They have two adult children and two grandchildren.